edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 *In toto*, these characteristics mean that no centralized registry is required in any given ecosystem.
 Data can be fetched directly from its source, across jurisdictional boundaries.
 Because it is fetched from its source, it comes with consent.
 Privacy can be tuned (see {{<privacy}}).
 Simple opportunistic, uncoordinated reuse (e.g., in or across the datacenters of TSPs) will arise spontaneously and will dramatically improve the scale and efficiency of the system.

 # Curating
-The evidence that's available in today's telecom ecosystems resembles some of the evidence described here, in concept.
+The evidence that's available in today's telco ecosystems resembles some of the evidence described here, in concept.
 However, existing evidence has gaps, and its format is fragile.
 It requires direct trust in the proximate issuer, and it is typically organized for discovery; both characteristics lead to large, centralized registries at a regional or national level.
 These registries become a trusted third party, which defeats some of the purpose of creating decentralized and independently verifiable evidence in the first place.
 Sharing such evidence across jurisdiction boundaries requires regulatory compatibility and bilateral agreements.
 Sharing at scale is impractical at best, if not illegal.

 How evidence is issued, propagated, quality-controlled, and referenced is therefore an important concern for this specification.